LEARNAcademy/syllabus/react/props.md

 export default App
 ```

-### Passing Methods as Props
+### Passing Behavior as Props

 We have explored passing data as props.
 We can pass behavior as well.
 The process is very similar to passing data as props.
 In this example, we will create a button that will trigger a prompt which will add new people to our array.
 The button will be its own component named `AddPerson`.
 The logic will be held in `App.js`, and the appropriate behavior can be distributed as needed.

-We will add a method in `App.js` that will use the state setter method named `setPeople` to trigger a `prompt()` method.
+We will add a function in `App.js` that will use the state setter method named `setPeople` to trigger a `prompt()` method.
 Saving the prompt to a variable captures the result of what our user types.
 Whatever the variable captures will be added to the array in state.

 **src/App.js**